z101340/webgallery/README.md

 # webgallery

-a simple webgallery made with node.js
+a simple webgallery made with node.js and nedb

 ## Project setup
 ```